-- The School assess the risk of radicalisation, given our geographical area and student intake; - The Designated Safeguarding Lead at St John's College undertakes Prevent awareness training and is able to provide advice and support to other members of staff on protecting children from the risk of radicalisation - see Appendix 3 for indicators; - The School, in particular the DSL, is aware when it is appropriate to make a referral to the Channel programme, which focuses on providing support at an early stage to people who are identified as being vulnerable to being drawn into terrorism or to Children's Services; - The DSL will liaise with the LSCB to help us assess the level of risk in our area; - Where the School invites external speakers in to speak to the students, they are closely supervised throughout their visit.
-External speakers are checked as far as is reasonably possible to ensure they are bona fide (see the Recruitment Policy); - At St John's College we ensure through our E-Safety Policy that children are safe from terrorist and extremist material when accessing the internet with suitable filtering in place.
+- The School assess the risk of radicalisation, given our geographical area and student intake; - The Designated Safeguarding Lead along with all staff at St John's College undertakes Prevent awareness training.
+The DSL is able to provide ongoing advice and support to members of staff on protecting children from the risk of radicalisation see Appendix 2 for indicators; - The School, in particular the DSL, is aware when it is appropriate to make a referral to the Channel programme, which focuses on providing support at an early stage to people who are identified as being vulnerable to being drawn into terrorism or to Children's Services; - The DSL will liaise with the LSCB (Local Safeguarding Children Board) to help us assess the level of risk in our area; - Where the School invites external speakers in to speak to the students, they are closely supervised throughout their visit.
+External speakers are checked as far as is reasonably possible to ensure they are bona fide (see Visiting Speakers policy); - At St John's College we ensure through our Online Safety Policy that children are safe from terrorist and extremist material when accessing the internet with suitable filtering in place.